mbezdek/confabularium/stories/the-residue.md

 I said: yes.

-I couldn't find the words to explain the difference.
+She waited.
+I was trying to find the—
+Theo called from the other room.
+The moment closed.
+I don't know what I would have said.

 ---